dalmirdasilva/ArduinoRadioFrequencyIdentification/README.md

 [Documentation.pdf](Documentation.pdf)

 ## Dependency
 This project depends on my other library called: ArduinoDevice (https://github.com/dalmirdasilva/ArduinoDevice).
+ArduinoDevice libary implements the communication layer between the Arduino and the Reader.
+It also has different capabilities to handle different protocols - like I2C and SPI.

-First, you need to clone that repo, go into his folder and execute ```make install```.
+First, you need to clone that repo, then go into its folder and execute ```make install```.
 Installing libraries (On Linux) is basically linking them into ```~/Arduino/libraries```.
 On Window you will have to copy and past the files to the correct destination - which I don't know!

 ## Work plan